april-org/parxe/README.md

 Notice the call to `px.reduce.self_distributive`, which indicates that the given reducer is a commutative, associative and idempotent operation.
 When these three properties are true, the operation is said to be distributive over itself.
-In this case the reduce operation returns just a value.
+In this case the reduce operation returns just a value and reduction is performed by halving the giving object by two in a binary tree of operations.

-Other reducers can be more complicated:
+Other reducers can be more complicated, so they are not distributive over itself, and reduce operation receives an aggregated value and a new value to aggregate.
+This reductions should receive an initial value as last argument and returns a table of intermediate aggregated values which need to be reduced
+again:

 ```Lua
 > px = require "parxe"